Jkeyuk/ExpressNodeMongo/README.md

 }
 ```

 - `PATCH localhost:3000/acronym/acronymID` : will update an acronym in the database with the given ID using the given format.
+Add Json to the body of the request.
 ```json
 {
 	"acronym": "CIA"